 When a person has a medical condition but is diagnosed as not having it.

 When a person does not have a medical condition but is diagnosed as having it.

 Tiredness, often severe (exhaustion).

-Scarring of the liver – the development of hard, fibrous tissue.
+Thickening and scarring of connective tissue.
+Often refers to fibrosis of the liver.
 See also ‘cirrhosis’, which is more severe scarring.

 A classification system used to describe the stages of early HIV infection, based on the timing and results of diagnostic tests.
 During the eclipse phase, no markers of HIV can be identified.
 This is followed by Fiebig stage I (HIV RNA can be detected in a viral load test), stage II (p24 antigen can also be detected) and stage III (HIV antibodies detectable for the first time).
 Stages IV, V and VI correspond with the evolution of results on the Western Blot test.
 The eclipse phase may last around ten days; Fiebig stage III is reached in most individuals within one month; and it may take around three months to reach stage VI.

 The regimen used when starting treatment for the first time.